 Wilkens Fruit and Fir Farm

-This year Wilkens Farm celebrates 100 years of harvest and has just diversified into wine making.
-An hour north of the city, the Christmas trees are grown on expansive land that was originally planted with peach trees in the 1970s.
-The family grows Douglas and Fraser firs and offers a free cider with every tree purchase.
-After your festive centrepiece is squared away, head to one of the farm’s three different markets, the Bakery, Apple Farm Market and Country Market to load up with signature apple cider donuts, jams, jellies, fruit and locally crafted holiday gifts.
-1335 White Hill Road Yorktown Heights, NY 914-245-5111 Hours; Daily from November 26th 10am - 4pm Online: wilkensfarm.com Photo credit: Wilkens Fruit and Fir Farm
+Wilkens Farm has been growing trees (and fruit like apples and peaches) for more than 100 years, and now they've even branched out to making wine An hour north of the city, the Christmas trees are grown on expansive land that was originally planted with peach trees in the 1970s.
+The family grows Douglas and Fraser firs and offers a free hot cider with every tree purchase.
+After your festive centerpiece is squared away, head to one of the farm’s three different markets, the Bakery, Apple Farm Market and Country Market to load up with signature apple cider donuts, jams, jellies, fruit and locally crafted holiday gifts.

 Barclays Tree Farm

-This family owned and operated farm in Middlesex County promises one of the most affordable Choose-and-Cut tree options in the area.
-Trees are $55 for heights up to 12 ft and $90 for varieties over 12 ft.
+This family-owned and operated farm in Middlesex County promises one of the most affordable Choose-and-Cut tree options in the area.
+Trees are $60 for heights up to 12 feet and $120 for varieties over 12 feet.
 Great service is their top priority and staff are on hand to help pick the right tree, providing saws, squaring off and shaping branches as well as netting and securing the tree to your car.
 The Douglas and Fraser firs are the farm’s bestsellers.
 Also on offer are the Blue Spruce which has a dusty blue look, the distinctive White Firs which have a fragrant lemon-pine scent and the classic Norway Spruce.
 Dogs need to be leashed but are welcome to join the fun.
-35 Orchardside Drive Cranbury, NJ 609-799-1855 Hours: Saturdays - Online: barclaystreefarm.com Photo credit: Barclay's Tree Farm

 Tilden Lane Farm

 Step back in time with a trip to Tilden Lane Farm tracing its history to the earliest East Coast settlers.
 The farm offers three types of spruce trees, good for holding the weight of lights and decorations.
 The firs have the piney scent and are a little longer lasting than the spruce.
 The farm is easily walkable and manageable with strollers and small wagons.
-There’s also a free pinecone bird-feeder craft event for kids.
 The cost of the trees varies depending on the height but is generally in the $70-80 range.
 Hand saws are available or you can bring your own and staff can help with tree wrapping and securing to your vehicle.
 They’ll also help out with family photos around your chosen centerpiece and there’s a discount on homemade wreaths if you buy a tree.
 Cash and checks only, no credit cards.
-48 Wyckoff Street Greenlawn, NY Hours: 3 weekends only, November 26/27, December 3/4 and December 10/11 9 a. m. - 3 p. m.
-Online: tildenlanefarm.com

 Elmwood Christmas Tree Farm

 This small home-run lot has more than 4000 trees and is one of Long Island’s most westerly Christmas Tree farms.
 Bring your own saw and you can take home one of their many tree varieties including firs, pines and spruces.
+(They also sell pre-cut trees.)
 Set on a picturesque spot on a slight hill, the farm is low frills but gets super busy.
-Trees are reasonably priced based on the height and species you select.
+Trees are reasonably-priced based on the height and species you select.
 Most trees are in the 6 - 8 ft range.
 Staff recommend arriving early on the weekend to cut wait times.
 The farm also offers living Christmas trees to plant out in the new year.
 Cash and check only, no credit cards.
-1500 East Jericho Turnpike, Huntington, NY 631 368-8626 Hours: Weekdays 3 p. m. til dark from Black Friday and weekends 10 a. m. til dark.
-Online: elwoodpumpkinfarm.com Photo credit: Jason Lander via Flickr

 Shamrock Christmas Tree Farm